 How Do Bitcoin Faucets Work?

 Typically, bitcoin faucets are funded by advertising and payout such small amounts that they can make a profit ideally.
-At the same time, they will often run additional raffles and things they will often try and bait you into spending your collected bitcoin on coin flip games and the like.
+At the same time, they will often run additional raffles and things they will usually try and bait you into spending your collected bitcoin on coin flip games and the like.
 Like anything, beware of enormous promises for low effort; these are businesses, not charities, after all.

 How Can I Start a Bitcoin Exchange?